 The easiest way of them all, the “low-hanging fruit” if you will: Join clubs and societies at your university!
 This is a fool-proof recipe for making friends.
 Not only do you get to spend your time doing something you enjoy - like football, chess, debating, speaking Spanish et cetera - you get to do it with people who also enjoy it.
 There is no way you are not going to find friends with whom you have lots in common if you join a club or two.

 The most important thing to do if you want to make new friends is to leave your comfort zone.
-If you study Physics, then go to a party for Philosophy students for a change.
+If you study Engineering, then go to a party for Philosophy students for a change.
 Study at the library instead of your room (and maybe you will make more than just a friend, as libraries are known to be perfect flirting spots).
 Hang out at a bar you normally would not hang out at.
 And if you are studying abroad, make sure to not only hang out with people from your own country.
 In fact, limiting yourself to a circle of friends from your home country is an absolute no-go when you want to make the most out of your stay abroad.
 Finding international friends is one of the best and most rewarding experiences when you study in a foreign country.

 Follow these steps and you’ll make friends in no time!15516 Programmes in Europe